ivoysey/scottbot-int-ex/wordcnt/assumptions.md

 =======================

 similarly, i made some assumptions about this question statement:

+ - the same assumptions about what the "text" is and PDF considerations from above apply here, as well.

  - the uestion says "how often does alice appear on either side of an adjective". i'm going to interpret that to mean "how many times does